Sugar Ray Leonard vs. Thomas Hearns (1st meeting)

 - A sellout crowd of 23,618 attended the fight in a temporary outdoor arena erected on the Caesars Palace tennis courts.

 - Hearns won the first five rounds on judge Lou Tabat's scorecard and four of the first five rounds on the scorecards of judges Duane Ford and Chuck Minker.

 - Leonard turned the fight around when he hurt Hearns with a left hook at 1:59 of the sixth round.
 Leonard battered Hearns for the remainder of the round and throughout the seventh round.
 All three judges scored both rounds 10-9 for Leonard, which was controversial.
 Many felt that those rounds should have been scored 10-8.

 - After Leonard hurt Hearns, there was a reversal of roles: Hearns became the boxer, and Leonard became the aggressor.
 Hearns won rounds nine through twelve on all three scorecards.
 After the twelfth round, Leonard's trainer, Angelo Dundee, told him, "You're blowing it, son.
 You're blowing it."

 - In the thirteenth round, with his left eye almost swollen shut, Leonard hurt Hearns with a right hand and followed up with a barrage of punches.
 Hearns went through the ropes, but the referee ruled it a slip.
 In the final seconds of the round, Leonard put Hearns down for an official knockdown.

 - In the fourteenth round, Leonard staggered Hearns with an overhand right and pinned him on the ropes.
 After Leonard hit Hearns with a combination to the body and head, the referee stopped the fight.

-- Leonard vs. Hearns was named 1981 Fight of the Year by The Ring magazine.
+- Leonard vs. Hearns I was named the 1981 Fight of the Year by The Ring.